Operations - Image Scaling

 }

-You can excercise even more control over aspect ratio cropping by providing an extra gravity parameter.
-For example the result of crop ratio set to 4:3 and gravity set to left will look like so:
+You can excercise even more control over aspect ratio cropping by providing an extra gravity parameter:

 {